-- The effect will be evaluated based on the perspective of a reasonable person (objective perspective) with similar identities and circumstances in the position of a claimant (subjective perspective).
+- The effect will be evaluated based on the perspective of a reasonable person (objective perspective) and circumstances in the position of a claimant (subjective perspective).

 - The more severe the conduct, the less need there is to show a repetitive series of incidents to prove a hostile environment, particularly if the harassment is physical.
 A single or isolated incident of sexual or gender-based harassment may create a hostile environment.

 c.
-Interpersonal Violence (including Dating and Domestic Partner Violence) – Harm or threat of harm by a current or former partner or spouse, or a person who is or has been in a social relationship of a romantic or intimate nature.
-The harm or threat of harm can involve physical, sexual, psychological, economic, emotional, or other aspects.
+Interpersonal violence, dating and domestic partner violence: harm or threat of harm by a current or former partner or spouse, or a person who is or has been in a social relationship of a romantic or intimate nature.

 11) Possession, use, or threatened use of firearms, ammunition, explosives, or use of any object as a weapon on university property or at university-sponsored activities (see: Firearms/Weapons Policy)